mendel5/alternative-front-ends/README.md

 - [ytcast](https://github.com/MarcoLucidi01/ytcast): Cast YouTube videos to your smart TV from the command line.
 This program does roughly the same thing as the "Play on TV" button that appears on the player bar when you visit youtube.com with Chrome or when you use the YouTube smartphone app

-#### YouTube Music
+### YouTube Music

-- [beatbump](https://github.com/snuffyDev/Beatbump): Beatbump is an alternative frontend for YouTube Music created using Svelte/SvelteKit, and powered by Cloudflare Workers.

 - [ytmdesktop](https://github.com/ytmdesktop/ytmdesktop): Cross-platform (Windows, Mac, and Linux) desktop app for YouTube Music.
 Has a (proprietary?) remote control app for Android

+- [Beatbump](https://github.com/snuffyDev/Beatbump): An alternative frontend for YouTube Music created using Svelte/SvelteKit, powered by Cloudflare Workers

-- [AudioTube](https://invent.kde.org/plasma-mobile/audiotube): AudioTube is a client for YouTube Music.
+- [AudioTube](https://invent.kde.org/plasma-mobile/audiotube): Client for YouTube Music.
 Plasma-mobile project with an interface designed for Linux phones

 ### Twitter